Beef Stroganoff

 Instructions

-• Preheat the oven to 325˚F. In a large dutch oven, heat olive oil over medium-high heat.
+• In a large deep pot, heat olive oil over medium-high heat.
 Season the beef with ½ teaspoon salt and ½ teaspoon pepper.
-Once the oil is shimmering, add beef and sear for about 3 to 4 minutes per side.
+Add beef and sear for about 3 to 4 minutes per side.
 Remove with a slotted spoon and set aside.

-• Add flour, paprika and Dijon, stirring to coat the onions and mushrooms evenly in flour.
-Add the beef and beef stock and bring to a boil, then reduce heat to a simmer.
+• Add flour, dijon mustard and paprika, stirring to coat the onions and mushrooms evenly in the flour.
+Add the beef and beef stock and bring to a boil.

-• Transfer the dutch oven to the oven and cook for about 2 ½ hours, or until the beef is very very tender.
-Remove from heat and whisk in greek yogurt.
+• Remove from heat and whisk in greek yogurt.
 Garnish with parsley, then serve over egg noodles.

 Notes